-Megan Davis is a Cobble Cobble Aboriginal woman who grew up in the North Burnett, in Hervey Bay and Eagleby (Logan City).
-Megan is a Professor of Law, Faculty of Law, UNSW and a Commissioner of the NSW Land and Environment Court.
-Professor Davis is a Fellow of the Australian Academy of Law and a member of the NSW Sentencing Council.
+Professor Megan Davis is a Cobble Cobble Aboriginal woman who grew up in the North Burnett, in Hervey Bay and Eagleby (Logan City).
+Professor Davis is Pro Vice-Chancellor Indigenous UNSW and Professor of Law, UNSW Law.

 She is the co-author with Prof George Williams of ‘Everything you Need to Know About the Referendum to Recognise Indigenous Australians' (NewSouth Books) and co-author with Prof Marcia Langton of "It's Our Country: Indigenous Arguments for Meaningful Arguments for Constitutional Recognition and Reform" (MUP).